Hao, Lingjun; Herrera-Avellanosa, Daniel; Del Pero, Claudio; Troi, Alexandra (2022)

 Climate change imposes great challenges on the built heritage sector by increasing the risks of energy inefficiency, indoor overheating, and moisture-related damage to the envelope.
 Therefore, it is urgent to assess these risks and plan adaptation strategies for historic buildings.
 These activities must be based on a strong knowledge of the main building categories.
 Moreover, before adapting a historic building to future climate, it is necessary to understand how the past climate influenced its design, construction, and eventual categories.
 This knowledge will help when estimating the implication of climate change on historic buildings.
 This study aims at identifying building categories, which will be the basis for further risk assessment and adaptation plans, while at the same time analyzing the historical interaction between climate and human dwelling.
 The results show some correlations between building categories and climate.
 Therefore, it is necessary to use different archetypes to represent the typical buildings in different climate zones.
 Moreover, these correlations imply a need to investigate the capability of the climate-responsive features in future climate scenarios and to explore possible further risks and adaptation strategies.

-Fakultät Design (FD)
+Fakultät Design + Bauen (FDB)

 Am Hofbräuhaus 1